AMarete/SnpRecode/README.md

 A final file with study samples will be produced for downstream analysis e.g ```{PREFIX_2}.vcf.gz```<br/>.
 If fimpute was successful in phasing, the alleles will be phased with ```|``` separator, otherwise they’ll have a ```/``` separator as per vcf conventions

 <b>Genotype correlation</b>: To estimate the imputation accuracy, we have implemented a dosage correlation estimator between a real and masked genotype.
-One can mask a percentage of the reference population pre-imputation, impute it as if the alleles were missing, and compare the now imputed masked genotype to the original genotype.
-This can be achieved by running ```./snprecode --file file1.vcf.gz file2.vcf.gz```.
+One can mask a percentage of the reference population pre-imputation, impute it as if the alleles were missing, and compare the now imputed masked genotype to the original genotype.<br/>This can be achieved by running ```./snprecode --file file1.vcf.gz file2.vcf.gz```.
 The two files have to have samples occuring in the same sequence otherwise SnpRecode will stop running.
 A successful run produce two files:<br/>
 	```genotype_R2.txt``` contains the R-square values per SNP<br/>
 	```genotype_R2.pdf``` A graph showing distribution of R-square by minor allele frequency<br/>